vippsas/vipps-login-api/vipps-login-api.md

 Android: Use [Custom Tabs](https://developer.chrome.com/multidevice/android/customtabs) or fallback to open external browser on user's device

-iOS: Use [SFAuthenticationSession](https://developer.apple.com/documentation/safariservices/sfauthenticationsession) or [ASWebAuthenticationSession](https://developer.apple.com/documentation/authenticationservices/aswebauthenticationsession) (support vary based on iOS version)
+iOS: Use [SFAuthenticationSession](https://developer.apple.com/documentation/safariservices/sfauthenticationsession) (for iOS 11 and 12) or [ASWebAuthenticationSession](https://developer.apple.com/documentation/authenticationservices/aswebauthenticationsession) (for iOS 13 and above).

 ## Using the special flows